quanghuy0497/Writing-in-the-Sciences/Unit 04 - The Writing Process/README.md

 	+ ***Always double-check the references***

 ### Notes
-+ It is okay for the first-draft to violate many rules for good writing.
++ It is okay for the first draft to violate many rules for good writing.
 	+ You can fix all of that later as long as **the ideas are clearly laid out** and you know **what you want to go** in each paragraph.
 	+ The sentence-level editing happens in the revision.
 + Use [Thesaurus](http://www.thesaurus.com/) to find a good verb.